Feliza Bursztyn: Biography

-Feliza Bursztyn was born in Bogotá, Colombia in 1933 to Polish Jewish immigrants.
-Her parents had just been visiting Bogotá at the time of her birth in 1933.
+Feliza Bursztyn was born in Bogotá, Colombia, in 1933 to Polish Jewish immigrants.
+Her parents were visiting Bogotá at the time of her birth in 1933.
 When they received news of Adolf Hitler's election to the German Chancellorship, they decided to remain in Colombia, where her father founded a small textile factory.

 Bursztyn's father managed a prosperous textile factory and the family rose to the elite ranks of industrialists in a nation that underwent a swift process of modernisation.
 Her father's textile factory allowed her to pursue studies in Bogotá, then at the Art Students League of New York to study painting, and lastly the Académie de la Grande Chaumière in Paris to study sculptures.
 At the Academia Grande Chaumière, she was taught by the cubist sculptor Ossip Zadkine.
 On her second trip to Europe she learned to melt and work scrap metal with the sculptor César Baldaccini.

 Bursztyn wasn't as enthusiastic, however, about the country's dynamic transformation because of her observation that the process further deepened the nation's social and economic divisions.
 In 1960 she converted a section of her father's factory into an art studio.
 She explored the use of materials and was influenced by the work of the French artist César Baldaccini, and after 1961 she started using scrap metal within her works.
 Bursztyn was part of a generation that changed the definition of sculpture in Colombian culture.

 Bursztyn's workshop in Bogotá was a gathering place for many writers, artists, and intellectuals including Gabriel García Márquez, Alejandro Obregón, Marta Traba, Álvaro Cepeda Samudio, Santiago García, Jorge Gaitán Durán, Fernando Martínez Sanabria, and Hernando Valencia Goelkel.
 She took exile in Mexico in 1981 due to the political and social problems in Colombia.

 Bursztyn married Lawrence Fleischer on 6 December 1952 and together had three daughters, Jannette, Bethina, and Michelle.
 On 6 December 1982 Michelle gave birth to a daughter and named her Feliza.
 Bursztyn died in exile in Paris on 8 January 1982, leaving many of her works to the Colombian Ministry of Culture and the National Museum of Colombia.